 The difference between a Senior Accountant and a Staff Accountant isn't just years of experience – it's a difference in ownership, judgment, and scope.
-Getting this distinction right is one of the most practical things a Head of Finance can do when building or scaling a team, because misaligning the work to the wrong level is expensive in both directions.
-In this guide, we explore the distinction between the two roles so you can fill gaps in your team with the right hire.
+Getting this distinction right is one of the most practical things a Head of Finance can do when building or scaling a team, because putting the wrong person in the wrong role creates problems in both directions.

 Staff Accountant: Execution Within a Defined Structure